We are unfortunately unable to accept more students for the Charged Up! season that starts January 2023.

 Joining FRC Team 6328 – Mechanical Advantage

 Mechanical Advantage FRC 6328 is open to student team members who are willing to work hard and commit to the 6328 family.
 We generally accept students ages 13-18 (grades 8-12) from any school/community in the area.
 We are a community-based team and not tied to a particular school or town.

-Generally, we accept new students in May/June/July for the following competition season that starts in January.
-This is because we spend the summer and fall doing internal trainings, outreach, and team bonding activities that prepare the team for the intensity of the competition season.
-Exceptions can sometimes be made, however, so don’t hesitate to reach out!
+We accept new students in summer and early fall for the competition season that starts the following January.
+This is because we spend the pre-season summer and fall doing internal trainings, outreach, fundraising, and team bonding activities that prepare the team for the intensity of the competition season.

 - Mechanical engineering